 |Highest Capacity in 2018 Market||14TB||15TB|

 As for form factors, HDDs rely on spinning platters.
 There is a limit to how small they can be manufactured.
 SSDs do not have this limitation, so they can continue to shrink as time goes on.
 Nowadays, SSD capacity is larger than HDD in the market.

 HDDs and SSDs have their pros and cons and you should be able to choose the right one to meet the requirements of each project respectively.
 Users always want fast and cheap.
-All flash array (installed all SSDs) is good but too expensive.
-QSAN offers eclectic approaches such as SSD cache and auto tiering technologies to balance the cost and performance.
-Purchasing few SSDs can still improve the overall system performance.
+All-flash array (installed all SSDs) is good but too expensive.
+QSAN offers eclectic approaches such as SSD cache and auto-tiering technologies to balance the cost and performance.
+Purchasing a few SSDs can still improve the overall system performance.
 Visit QSAN for more details to solve your hassles.